rogsme/rogs.me/content/posts/how-to-create-a-celery-task-that-fills-out-fields-using-django.md

 [Celery](https://docs.celeryproject.org/en/stable/) is a "distributed task queue".
 Fron their website:

-> Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.
+&gt; Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages, while providing operations with the tools required to maintain such a system.